 Licensing Your Data

 Decide on the appropriate license for your data.
-Datasets submitted to the DDR will have a default CC0 public domain dedication assigned.
-The DDR strongly recommends the use of a CC0 waiver to encourage the broadest reuse of the data and expects users of data within the DDR to follow growing scholarly best practice to properly attribute and cite data producers.
+Datasets submitted to the RDR will have a default CC0 public domain dedication assigned.
+The RDR strongly recommends the use of a CC0 waiver to encourage the broadest reuse of the data and expects users of data to follow growing scholarly best practice to properly attribute and cite data producers.
+Since in many jurisdictions data may not be copyrightable, the CC0 waiver also removes legal questions related to the copyright status of datasets.
 If CC0 is not appropriate for your data, during the submission process you can elect to apply an alternative Creative Commons license.

 Leave Files Uncompressed